 You can find whole or ground star anise in Asian supermarkets or spice stores,32 although whole spices are more ideal.
 Grind whole star anise using a spice grinder or mortar and pestle.
 Keep unused star anise inside an airtight container in a cool and dark place that isn't exposed to heat, moisture or sunlight, where it can keep for at least one year.33 If you bought ground star anise powder, use it within six months, or else you'll end up with a spice that lacks flavor.34

 In cooking, star anise is used to enhance the flavors of duck, eggs, fish, leeks, pears, pork, poultry, pumpkin, shrimp or pastry, to name a few.35 It also goes well in soups, just like this carrot soup with star anise recipe:36

 - Melt butter in large pot over medium-high heat.

-- Add onion, thyme, 3 star anise, bay leaves and garlic.
-Sauté until softens, about five minutes.
+- Add onion, thyme, three star anise pods, bay leaves and garlic.
+Sauté until they soften, for about five minutes.

 - Add carrots and broth.
 Bring to boil.
 Cover, reduce heat to medium-low and simmer until carrots are very tender, for about 30 minutes.